 If you are in the mood for a fun, tasty recipe that says GOODBYE to boring mealtimes, then I think I have the perfect one for you today!
 If you approve of our baked salmon with asian cilantro pesto, then you will love this spin we put on air fryer salmon: please give a warm welcome to salmon patties in the air fryer!
 This recipe combines healthy, simple ingredients with salmon to make the most tender, flavor-packed patties that the whole family will love!
 They are a fantastic way to get your omega 3s, iron and protein, too, so there’s nothing not to love!

 Yes, salmon is a very healthy food.
 As I mentioned earlier, it is an excellent source of protein, omega-3 fatty acids, and a variety of vitamins and minerals.
-Consuming salmon regularly can provide a number of health benefits, including supporting heart health, reducing inflammation, and improving brain function.
-It is also a low-calorie food, making it a good choice for people who are trying to lose weight.
-In general, salmon is considered to be a very nutritious and healthy food.
+It brings to the table a number of health benefits: supporting heart health, reducing inflammation, and improving brain function.
+It is also low in calories, which makes it a good option for those on a diet.

 How to make Air Fryer Salmon Cakes